'Be anxious for nothing..." ~Philippians 4:6

 Too many think their looks and resources will eclipse a musician's passion for the music, or will make him neglect, or totally abandon his instrument.
 Too many simply aren't enjoying the music.
 They resent and compete with it.
 They're anxious; fearfully keeping tabs, exposing vulnerability, and revealing the absence of trust and security.
 They see every working relationship as a threat.

 The singer figured that what she'd just experienced, was why so many musician friends say they prefer not to have their significant others around when they're working.
 They lament how the women in their lives don't understand their commitment to music; don't appreciate the time, effort, and investment involved.
-They see it as play; frivolous; a hobby.
+They see it as play; frivolous; an unproductive hobby.
 Once they decide to be exclusive or marry, the women deeply resent their hours, rehearsals, practice time, investments in equipment, travel, tours, and inconsistent business dealings.
 They also become suspicious of other women on the job.
 Groupies who become wives and girlfriends, become frustrated and eventually utter the ultimate fighting words: "Why don't you get a real job!"

 The singer hoped she'd at least encouraged the young woman to think, work on her skillsbe honest with herself, avoid embarrassment, examine her motives, stop projecting her insecurity onto others, and not let her delusion get the best of her.